Stacie Orrico: 2005–2007: Beautiful Awakening

-2008–2012: Hiatus
+2008–2011: Hiatus

 After a long break from the public eye, Orrico headlined the QB Goes Live concert on March 15, 2008, in Cambodia, performing to an audience of over 50,000 at the Phnom Penh Olympic Stadium.
 Orrico also appeared at Singfest Festival in Singapore.
 She also held a short Japan tour in July 2008 in Tokyo, Osaka and Fukuoka.
 Orrico collaborated with producer and songwriter Toby Gad and Onree Gill in 2008.

-In 2009, she was back in the studio with Brandon Beal and Cannon Mapp to record her upcoming fourth album.
+In 2009, she was back in the studio with Brandon Beal and Cannon Mapp to record her fourth album.
 One of the tracks she recorded was "Light Years".
 Later the song did not make the album and was re-recorded by Albanian-American artist Kristine Elezaj in 2010.

-In 2010, she co-wrote a song with Novel for American Idol winner and R&B singer Fantasia Barrino called "I Can't Be Without You" for her third studio album Back to Me.
-Unfortunately the song did not make the final album.
-Rumor had it that Orrico would retire from the music business, but her long-time collaborator Novel confirmed in 2010 that Orrico is still writing music and in 2011, her friend Rachael Lampa also confirmed Orrico's musical return.
+In 2010, she co-wrote a song with Novel for American Idol winner and R&B singer Fantasia Barrino called "I Can't Be Without You" for her third album Back to Me.
+The song did not make the final album.

+2012–present: Comeback, "The Return" concert

-In 2012, she featured on The Fray's third studio album Scars and Stories on the track "Ready or Not", which is a cover of The Fugees song.
+In 2012, she featured on the Fray's third album Scars and Stories on the track "Ready or Not", which is a cover of the Fugees song.
 The song is only available on the deluxe edition bonus disc of the album.
 She independently released a new song called "Catch Me If You Can" on April 2, 2012.
-"Catch Me If You Can" is composed and performed by Orrico and The Gabe Cummins Orchestra, which has a jazzy sound.
+"Catch Me If You Can" is composed and performed by Orrico and the Gabe Cummins Orchestra, which has a jazzy sound.
 A release date for a new album was never confirmed.

-2013–2015: Comeback, "The Return" concert

 Orrico posted a video on her YouTube account in 2013 to explain her hiatus and announce plans to return to the studio.
 Orrico revealed she had been studying women's literature and acting at New York University from 2011 to 2013.
-She announced that she was working on an R&B album, slated to be released in 2014 (as of 2022 this had not been released).
-She worked with several collaborators, including producers Allen Stone, Hal Linton, Gabe Cummins and The Lions.
+She announced that she was working on an R&B album that she hoped would be finished in 2014.
+She worked with several collaborators, including producers Allen Stone, Hal Linton, Gabe Cummins and the Lions.

 To celebrate her comeback, she performed a virtual concert on November 6, 2013, via Stageit.com.

 On November 9, 2015, Orrico performed with the house band at the time, Jon Batiste and Stay Human on The Late Show with Stephen Colbert.